What is Open Source Intelligence (OSINT)?

 Yippy – Yippy searches multiple sources and provides a set of results, similar to any search engine.
 However, it also groups the results by topic for easier sorting and viewing.
 It is not as visual as Carrot2, but still a helpful method of culling down the results.

 BuiltWith.com – If you need to gather the technical details on a particular website, try BuiltWith.com.
-This OSINT tools is a website profiler, competitive analysis and business intelligence tool.
+This OSINT tool is a website profiler, competitive analysis, and business intelligence tool.
 You can use their free search engine to analyze the technology profile of a website.
 Just enter a domain name and click search to find out which content management system (CMS) or content framework a site is using, including widgets and plugins.

 Questions / Suggestions

 If you have any suggestions for this list of Open Source Intelligence tools, please post a comment below.